Board Meeting Notes

 The board approved both recommendations.

-8. Sponsorships & Program Ads:
+8. Sponsorships & Program Ads

 Board support is needed to secure more sponsors and ads.